afourney/hamkit/packages/uls/README.md

 ## License

-`itu-prefixes` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`hamkit-uls` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.